lovellbrian/lovellbrian.github.io/_posts/2024-04-25-BYOD_Revisited.md

 Fortunately I had frozen a previous build with a consistent set of packages on dockerhub.
 So I ran `pip freeze > requirements.txt` in the cpufrozen branch and then committed this file to the cpu branch.
 This file would now specify the exact versions of every package.
 This is called **pinning the build.**

-This eventually worked although I did have a couple of new errors to fix.
+This eventually worked, although I did have a couple of new errors to fix.
 We required some extra libraries to be installed using the apt-get command.

 ```bash
 apt-get install -y libcairo2-dev pkg-config python3-dev